 - Ensure to read the instructions that accompany your tree or plant.
-This will help you perceive how much water and sunlight it entails and any other special requirements.
+This will help you understand how much water and sunlight it needs and any other special requirements.

 - Keep an eye on your tree or plant, and don’t delay to contact a professional if you have any questions or concerns.
-With a little concern and attention, your indoor tree is making it in no time!
+With a little concern and attention, your indoor tree will make it in no time!

 Renting a single-family home doesn’t mean you have to say farewell to your green thumb.
-There are various trees that can make it indoors.
+Various trees can make it indoors.
 Hence, if you would want a rental home with a little bit more light and room for an indoor tree, browse our listings to find what’s available in your area!